glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 # Dr Steve Huckle

-I am an accomplished full-stack web developer, educated to doctoral level, who enjoys teaching.
+I am an accomplished developer, educated to doctoral level, who is currently enjoying teaching.

 ## Professional Profile

-In 2013, a friend asked me to build him a Bitcoin mining rig, and so began my journey into the blockchain space.
-I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) asked whether the technology could help overcome some of the most urgent problems facing humanity.
-In short, they might help, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.
+I am currently lecturing in Computer Graphics and Computer Science at the University of Sussex, where I teach students on the university's games degree [Programming for 3D](https://github.com/glowkeeper/P3D), a module that uses [Unity](https://unity.com/) to train the students on the fundamentals of a 3D space and games programming.

 My career in computing began in the early 1990s.
 After earning a distinction for my bachelor's degree in Computer Science, I worked as a UNIX Systems Administrator.
 I then ran my own web-based business, streaming DJ mixes online.
-That sparked an interest in digital music, so in 2003, I undertook a master's degree in Music Technology.
+That sparked an interest in digital music, so 2003 I undertook a master's degree in Music Technology.
 That led to my becoming an Audio Programmer in games, where I worked on various released titles.

-By 2010, I was becoming increasingly concerned about the looming climate crisis.
-To better understand it, I began a second master's degree, this time in Advanced Environment and Energy.
-I funded that course by working as a Freelance Programmer focusing on website development.

-Since completing my PhD, I have found a love of teaching - I am currently lecturing in Computer Graphics and Computer Science at the University of Sussex.
+In 2013, a friend asked me to build him a Bitcoin mining rig, and so began my journey into teaching.
+I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) asked whether the technology could help overcome some of the most urgent problems facing humanity.
+In short, they might help, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.

 ## Experience

+- I have been teaching students 3D games programming for four years
 - I have nearly thirty years of experience in the computing industry, beginning in 1992 with a COBOL programming course
 - I have been writing frontend React since 2016
-- I had a decade of experience with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
+- I have a decade of experience with blockchains, including four years researching the technology as part of a [PhD](/academia/phd)
 - Many years of freelance computing experience, during which, I have created and maintained many websites
 - Five years of programming within the games industry, where I worked on four completed titles
 - Early in my professional career, I was a UNIX Systems Administrator